-Early in my career, I got a ticket on my way to court for “use of electronic device while driving”.
+Early in my career, I got a ticket on my way to court for “use of the electronic device while driving”.
 I instantly apologized to the officer and admitted to being on my phone.
 When I came back to the office, I told my colleague, Joel Whysall, about the ticket.
 His advice to me was to dispute the ticket.
-I asked him why?
+I asked him, why?
 I am guilty.
 I was texting and using my cell phone at a red light.
 He just laughed at me and told me to dispute it.
-Of course I did not listen to him.
-I paid the ticket.
-That year I was charged with $300.00 in Driver Risk Premium Penalty Points.
+Of course, I did not listen to him.
+I paid the fine.
+That year I was charged $300.00 in Driver Risk Premium Penalty Points.
 Looking back at this, I laugh at myself for not disputing the ticket.

 Now as a lawyer, who is experienced in defending traffic tickets, I can share what I have learned.

 - When an officer pulls you over, it’s important to be polite and respectful.
 Don’t provide any evidence that could be used against you later in court.

 - The officer will use what you say against you.
 Officers make notes right after your interaction and will write down what you say to them, so anything you say could incriminate you.
 If you truly believe you are innocent you can make your own notes after receiving a ticket.
 It may be some time until you have your day in court.

 - If you believe you’re innocent, make your own notes after receiving the ticket.

 - Remember, you get more with honey than you do with vinegar.
 If you are rude to the officer, they likely will make notes of this as well and be less inclined to deal with you if you dispute the ticket.
 My advice is to be polite and respectful when dealing with the officer.

 - Take the time to read the ticket carefully.
 Check both sides of the ticket and make sure your personal details, such as your name and contact information, are correct.
 Also, look for the date, time, and location of the alleged offense, as well as the specific traffic law that was violated.